 Technicians employed in small laboratories often perform a variety of tests, while those in large laboratories may specialize in areas such as microbiology, parasitology, clinical chemistry, blood banking and hematology.
-Medical laboratory technicians are valued members of the health team.
-Graduates of the program are eligible to take the national certification exams given by the ASCP and NCA.
+Medical lab technicians are valued members of the health team.
+Graduates of the medical laboratory technology program are eligible to take the national certification exams given by the ASCP and NCA.

 The MLT Program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS):

 American Society for Clinical Pathology Board of Certification